 Concealer brushes are essential for blending concealer onto your face and with your foundation.
-The size and shape of this brush also enables you to get into all the small contours of the face especially around the nostrils and eye area.
+The size and shape of this brush also enable you to get into all the small contours of the face especially around the nostrils and eye area.

 I really could go on all day about this makeup brush.
 It is fabulous for applying foundation to your face and giving it an even and buffed appearance.
-By the time you’re finished and with very little product it will give a beautiful flawless quality to skin.
+By the time you’re finished and with very little product it will give a beautiful flawless quality to the skin.

 9) Highlight Brush